A Disturbing Twinkie That Has, So Far, Defied Science

 The severely colonized cake was quite challenging to sample.
 Thanks to a bone marrow biopsy tool, we made quick work of it! pic.twitter.com/IYik3iWPvb— Matt Kasson (@kasson_wvu) October 8, 2020

 The researchers used a bone marrow biopsy tool to sort of drill through the tough outer layer of the gray, mummified Twinkie.
-"We certainly hit the marrow of the Twinkie, and quickly realized that there was still some cream filling on the inside," says Kasson.
+"We certainly hit the marrow of the Twinkie and quickly realized that there was still some cream filling on the inside," Kasson says.

-Hitting the soft interior was unexpected—they'd thought it would be hard all the way through.
-"It seems that the fungus was more interested in the cake on the outside than the filling on the inside," says Lovett.
+Hitting the soft interior was unexpected — they'd thought it would be hard all the way through.
+"It seems that the fungus was more interested in the cake on the outside than the filling on the inside," Lovett says.

 They first put their little Twinkie samples in lab dishes with nutrients commonly used to grow fungi.
 Their scientific control was bits of an "asymptomatic" Twinkie from the same box.

-So far, however, no fungi has grown from the sample taken out of the mummified Twinkie.
-"It may be that we don't have any living spores, despite this wonderful, rare event that we've witnessed," says Lovett.
+So far, however, no fungi have grown from the sample taken out of the mummified Twinkie.
+"It may be that we don't have any living spores despite this wonderful, rare event that we've witnessed," Lovett says.
 "Spores certainly die, and depending on the fungus, they can die very quickly."

 They're not giving up, though.
-They'll fill lab dishes with all kinds of sweet concoctions, to try to coax something back to life from the mysterious Twinkie mummy.
-"We enjoy the challenge of trying to culture fungi," says Kasson.
+They'll fill lab dishes with all kinds of sweet concoctions to try to coax something back to life from the mysterious Twinkie mummy.
+"We enjoy the challenge of trying to culture fungi," Kasson says.

 Purrington, meanwhile, has reflected on his Twinkie experience.
 While his father had no objection to eating moldy foods, he recalls, his mother generally treated "sell-by" dates with more respect.

-"I'm more with my mom on expiration dates now," says Purrington.
+"I'm more with my mom on expiration dates now," Purrington says.
 "I think if you're browsing baked goods at the store, if you get the freshest one, it's probably going to taste better."

 A cross-section of the dead Twinkie! 😂 pic.twitter.com/GjihFAlFiF— Matt Kasson (@kasson_wvu) October 8, 2020